shogun-toolbox/shogun/doc/readme/DEVELOPING.md

 We aim to provide an easy way to benchmark modules in Shogun.
 Hence, whenever you send us new C++ implementation, please consider writing benchmarks for it.

-In order to add benchmark to a class, simply create a file next to the implementation, which name is suffixed with `_benchmark.cc`.
+To add benchmark to a class, simply create a file next to the implementation, which name is suffixed with `_benchmark.cc`.
-For example for the `RandomFourierDotFeatures` class the benchmarks are available in the `RandomFourierDotFeatures_benchmark.cc` file.
+For example, for the `RandomFourierDotFeatures` class the benchmarks are available in the `RandomFourierDotFeatures_benchmark.cc` file.
-On top of this you need to explicitly specify to cmake that you have added a new benchmarking file.
+On top of this, you need to explicitly specify to cmake that you have added a new benchmarking file.
-`ADD_SHOGUN_BENCHMARK` cmake helper function should be used in `src/shogun/CMakeLists.txt` within the `benchmarking` to add a benchmark implementations to build. a new benchmarking file, add new benchmarks with the `ADD_SHOGUN_BENCHMARK` cmake function the following way.
-In the `src/shogun/CMakeLists.txt` file within the `benchmarking` section using th
+`ADD_SHOGUN_BENCHMARK` cmake helper function should be used in `src/shogun/CMakeLists.txt` within the `benchmarking` to add a benchmark implementation to build. a new benchmarking file, add new benchmarks with the `ADD_SHOGUN_BENCHMARK` cmake function the following way.
+In the `src/shogun/CMakeLists.txt` file within the `benchmarking` section using the

     ADD_SHOGUN_BENCHMARK(classifier/YOLOClassifier_benchmark)

 ## Adding benchmarks
 We aim to write clear, minimal, yet exhaustive tests of basic building blocks in Shogun.
-Whenever you send us C++ code, we will ask you for a unit test for it.
+Whenever you send us a C++ code, we will ask you for a unit test for it.
-We do test numerical results as compared to reference implementations (e.g. in Python), as well as corner cases, consistency etc.
+We do test numerical results as compared to reference implementations (e.g. in Python), as well as corner cases, consistency, etc.
-Read on [test driven development](https://en.wikipedia.org/wiki/Test-driven_development), and search the web for tips on unit tests, e.g. [googletest's tips](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).
+Read on [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), and search the web for tips on unit tests, e.g. [googletest's tips](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).